Instructions for writing Master and Bachelor Theses

 The presentation takes about 20-30 minutes and after that the opponent reviews the solutions of the thesis.
 Afterwards there is time for questions from the audience.

 The presentation can not be done until you have announced the presentation and received a report number.
-The thesis is announced on the notice board outside ISY's Student Office and on ISY's web page for Master's Thesis anouncements and is handled by the Master's Thesis administrator at ISY's Student Office.
-Send an e-mail to email@example.com with your name, ID-number, study programme, the title of the Master's Thesis work, the name of the division at ISY where the thesis work has been carried out, and details about when and where your thesis will be presented and in which language the presentation will be held in.
+The thesis is announced on ISY's web page for Master's Thesis anouncements and Thesis at ISY at LiUnet and is handled by the Master's Thesis administrator at ISY's Student Office.
+Send an e-mail to firstname.lastname@example.org with your name, ID-number, study programme, the title of the Master's Thesis work, the name of the division at ISY where the thesis work has been carried out, and details about when and where your thesis will be presented and in which language the presentation will be held in.
 Do this at least a week in advanced, so that other students who are interested in participating can schedule this.

 If the presentation will take place in the first week on the Autumn semester you have to do the announcement in June, to ensure that you will get your report number.